Lesbian Visibility Day panel

 - UniQ Massey Wellington - on facebook

-- UniQ Victoria - group for queer students at Victoria University of Wellington, and their website.
+- UniQ Victoria - group for queer students at Victoria University of Wellington

 - Walk Tours NZ - free community LGBTI rainbow themed walked tours in Wellington.